nicolabarban/sociogenomics2023/week6/lab_week6.md

 ```

-THIS NEED TO BE EXECUTED IN R
+#THIS NEED TO BE EXECUTED IN R

 ```
 #import external data
+setwd("/home/nicola_barban/Sociogenomics/Results")

 data<-read.table("BMIscore_thresholds.all_score", header=T)

 # show first rows of data